blbadger/blbadger.github.io/smaller-lms.md

 `**

 which is a more coherent and plot-accurate completion than either the transformer or even the expanded mixer, again reflective of a (much) lower training and validation loss than either architecture.

+### Scaling Properties

+The masked mixer architecture gives us an easy way to modify the number of inter-token weights (1D convolution `ConvForward` weights) as well as the number of intra-token weights (the `FeedForward` weights).
+We can observe the loss achieved by varying the number of each type of parameter independently, a feat which is much more difficult to pull off for the transformer as the number of $K, Q, V$ projection weights are usually tied to the $d_{model}$.

+Which type of weight is likely to be more important: that is, given a fixed number of total weights should we allocate more to intra- or inter-token parameters for the lowest loss given a fixed amount of compute?
+When considering the causal langauge generation process, there are arguments to be made for both types, as clearly complex relationships between words are just as important if not moreso than a nuanced understanding of a word itself.

+One argument for the importance of allocating more parameters to intra-token weights is that all information from all previous words must pass through these weights (ignoring residual connections for the moment), whereas inter-token weights may add information from many parts of an input over many layers.

 ### Implications